chris-krenz/opentrons_protocols/CONTRIBUTING.md

 Format:
 - Overview: Basic information about the protocol, and the kits use if applicable.
   - If protocol is under progress or not validated, add a warning label at the top stating so.
-- Protocol Hardwares: hardware attached to robot itself, like modules, module adapters, pipettes, etc. and a link to the protocols.io materials section.
+- Protocol Hardwares: List hardware attached to robot used, like modules, module adapters, pipettes, etc. and a link to the protocols.io materials section.
 - Protocol Summary
   - Robot Set-up: How to use and setup the protocol using the .py file and the Opentrons app.
   - Procedure: Link to protocols.io protocol procedure